AddyRdz/big-o-modules/README.md

 1. When you are finished, submit your assignment by clicking on the issues tab above on this repo and start a [new issue]().
 1. The issue template will ask that you answer three exit ticket questions before submitting your issue, to summarize your learning on this topic.

+Tomorrow morning, we will dive deeper into our approach to CS in this course, Big O notation and use it to evaluate the efficiency of different code samples.

 Unless otherwise noted, homework is due at 10:00 AM ET the next day.

 ## Overview